fhir-fli/fhir_r4/README.md

 - No more freezed.
 I really liked freezed, but it doesn't play nicely with some other code generators.
 - Speaking of which, since I'm already generating most of the class, I went ahead and generated ```toJson/fromJson``` and ```==```, no external code generation packages (as always, please let me know about mistakes)
 - All of the serializable methods and copyWith should still work as before.
+- Many more enums were incorporated than previously.
+I think this makes it easier to use, but it does make it less flexible.
+If you have a field with a value that is not allowed by the current enum, please let me know and I'll look into it.

 ### Primitives
 - I'm including all of the Primitives back in this package